adrian154/blog/public/blogposts/jpeg-explained/blogpost.md

-Recently, I set out to create my own photo organizer, a project which eventually bloomed into [Photobox](https://github.com/adrian154/photobox).
-In the process, I spent a lot of time experimenting with various image formats, which led me to an epiphany: JPEGs are ridiculously good at compressing image data, far beyond what seems possible!
+Recently, I set out to create my own photo organizer.
+In the process, I spent a lot of time experimenting with various image formats, which led me to an epiphany: JPEGs are ridiculously good at compressing image data, far beyond what you'd expect!
 Take this picture, for example:

 <figure style="max-width: 299px">
     <img src="test-compressed.jpg" alt="a cormorant">